► Funding available

 Who would this option suit?

-An Erasmus+ traineeship is an option for all students, regardless of degree programme or level.
+An international traineeship is an option for all students, regardless of degree programme or level.
 Typical traineeship activity includes:

 - English Language Assistantships - students on Modern Language degree programmes are required to spend a period of time abroad in a country of their studied language.
-Some will choose to spend this time studying at a partner institution but others may choose to undertake an Erasmus+ traineeship.
+Some will choose to spend this time studying at a partner institution but others may choose to undertake an international traineeship.
 This could be teaching English through the British Council's ELA programme or an independent traineeship plan, with support and approval from the relevant Go Abroad Tutor.

 - Industrial Placement - students on 5-year degree programmes with 'industrial placement' in the title will spend a full year working in industry.

 - Degree Project Abroad - students on degree programmes involving a final year project e.g. MChem or Engineering, may choose to undertake this at a suitable European institution.
-Students of Postgraduate or Doctorate degrees may also pursue this option to undertake a period of research or training at a European institution.
+Students of Postgraduate or Doctorate degrees may also pursue this option to undertake a period of research or training at an overseas institution.

 - Summer Traineeship - a flexible option for all students.
 To give some examples, previously Aberdeen students have saved sea turtles in Greece, undertaken lab work in the Netherlands and worked for a technology start-up in Dublin.

 - Graduate Traineeship - current students are eligible to apply for funding for a traineeship taking place within 12 months of graduation.

-To be eligible for Erasmus+ funding, traineeships must:
+To be eligible for funding via the Turing Scheme, traineeships must:

 - take place in an eligible destination country, ie that is safe for travel according to the UK's Foreign, Commonwealth and Development Officer.
-You cannot receive funding for traineeships taking place in the UK, Switzerland, nor in your home country.
+You cannot receive funding for traineeships taking place in the UK or in your home country.

 - be at least 30 days duration.

 - be full-time, applicable to the type of work

-- be relevant to your subject area (this does not apply to graduate traineeships or traineeships in digital skills).
+- be relevant to your subject area (this does not apply to graduate traineeships).